dojo/docs/dojox/grid/EnhancedGrid.rst

 Scenario
 --------

-The followings are typical scenario of nested sorting:
+The following are typical scenarios using nested sorts:

 * When there is no sorting established, a unary (single) sort caret is shown when the mouse hovers over a column.
 The upward direction of the caret reflects that this will result in an ascending sort.

 .. image:: sort-1.png

-* Once the sort choice is selected for the 'Genre' column, the grid rows will be sorted by the values in Genre.
+* Once the sort choice is selected for the 'Genre' column, the grid rows will be sorted ascending based on by the values in Genre.
 Note that the keyboard focus moves to the sort choice in response to the mouse click.
+The graphical label of the sort choice is a downward caret since the function would be a descending sort.

 .. image:: sort-2.png

-* Then the nested sort tip will be shown when the mouse hovers over a other columns.
+* Then the nested sort tip is shown when the mouse hovers over a other column headers.
-* Clicking region "A" will execute a nested sort, and the rows will be sorted by Artist in this example within Genre.
+* Clicking region "A" in the figure below will execute a nested sort, and the rows will be sorted by Artist in this example within Genre.
 * Clicking region "B" will reset the sort, and the rows will be sorted by Artist alone.

 .. image:: nested-sort-1.png